victor99pekk/c_neural_network/README.md

 # c_neural_network
 Neural network framework created to easily create various kinds of neural networks in c.
+A simple example of a network solving `xor` can be [seen](example_xor.c)

 ## contents
 - [c\_neural\_network](#c_neural_network)